 (jj) Information concerning weatherization activities submitted to, obtained by, or generated by ERCOT in connection with P.U.C.
 Subst.
-R. 25.55, Weather Emergency Preparedness, if such information allows the identification of any Resource or Resource Entity.
+R. 25.55, Weather Emergency Preparedness, if such information allows the identification of any Resource or Resource Entity; and

+(kk) Information concerning coal or lignite inventory provided by a QSE under Section 3.24, Submission of Seasonal Coal and Lignite Inventory Declaration.

+3.24 Submission of Seasonal Coal and Lignite Inventory Declaration

+(1) Each Qualified Scheduling Entity (QSE) representing a Generation Resource that uses coal or lignite as its primary fuel shall submit to ERCOT the declaration in Section 22, Attachment P, Declaration of Coal and Lignite Inventory Levels, according to the following schedule: